 Mourning Doves are unique in that they have pointed, long tails that are unlike all other North American doves.
 Additionally, they have plump bodies, short legs, heads that look small compared to the rest of their body, and small bills.

 Mourning Doves tend to blend in with their surroundings exceptionally well.
 They’re a delicate buffy-tan to brown overall, have black spots on the wings, and white-tipped tail feathers that are bordered with black.

 Mourning Doves mostly eat seeds; in fact, they make up 99% of their diet.
 They love peanuts and cultivated grains, as well as weeds, wild grasses, herbs, and sometimes berries.
 They’ve even been seen eating snails, but this is rare.
 Mourning Doves eat around 12 – 20% of their body weight every day.
 That’s an average of 71 calories.

-The Red-winged Blackbird is a broad-shouldered, stocky blackbird with a slim, conical bill and a medium-length tail.
+The Red-winged Blackbird is one of the most common birds of New Jersey.
+It is a broad-shouldered, stocky blackbird with a slim, conical bill and a medium-length tail.
 When they’re perched, these birds have a hump-backed silhouette, and males usually sit with their tails slightly flared.
 Red-winged Blackbirds are about the same size as a Common Grackle.